 I believe in working one-on-one with each student, identifying his or her strengths and goals (short and long term).
 Throughout the year, we will revisit these goals, working together to assess which strategies prove most effective.
 Students will receive feedback using a myriad of platforms, from face-to-face to real-time, digital support, to safeguard their success.
 Using Google Drive and Turnitin.com, students will review, evaluate, and improve their work collaboratively and individually.
-Reflection plays a critical role in the learning process; thus, after--and during--each writing assignment, they will engage in personal reflections so as to improve and establish their voice.
+Reflection plays a critical role in the learning process; thus, after--and during--each writing assignment, they will engage in personal reflection so as to improve and establish their voice.

 I've been fortunate to teach English at the high school level.
 After graduating from Summerville High in Tuolumne, CA in 1998, I attended college in San Diego.
 As a journalism major at Point Loma Nazarene University, I always had a passion for writing and reading literature.
 That paved the way for my receiving my credential and masters in teaching from Chapman University and inspired me to continue my education at the American College of Education with an Ed.D. in Education.
 Hoping to help my students also find an appreciation for writing and literature--both fiction and non-fiction, I spend much time teaching them how to analyze and how to hone their writing styles.
-When I'm not in the classroom, I am either traveling with my family, studying or writing essays for my own classes, running, scuba diving, or attending one of my daughter's sporting events.
+When I'm not in the classroom, I am either traveling with my family, running, scuba diving, or attending one of my daughter's sporting events.

 "The function of education is to teach one to think intensively and to think critically.
 Intelligence plus character--that is the true goal of education."